-A statistician by training, Mark works at the triangulation of data, art, and technology.
-He is currently the director of the David and Helen Gurley Brown Institute for Media and Innovation, and professor of journalism at Columbia University.
+Mark Hansen is a statistician by training who works at the triangulation of data, art, and technology.
+He is currently the Director of the David and Helen Gurley Brown Institute for Media and Innovation, and Professor of journalism at Columbia University.
 Mark works with data in an essentially journalistic practice, crafting stories through algorithm, computation, and visualization.
 In collaboration with Ben Rubin and Jer Thorp, Mark explores new modes of engagement with data at The Office for Creative Research.
 Previously, Mark was a longstanding visiting researcher at The New York Times R&D Lab.

-A designer and speaker based in New York City, Hannah has worked at the intersection of music, design, and technology for the last decade, making digital products in music and entertainment.
+Hannah Donovan is a designer and speaker based in New York City.
+Hannah has worked at the intersection of music, design, and technology for the last decade, making digital products in music and entertainment.
 She currently leads product design at Ripcord.
 Previously, Hannah cofounded This Is My Jam, with incubation from The Echo Nest; led design at Last.fm in London; and designed for youth-focused brands in Toronto.

 Danah Boyd Networked Privacy Personal Democracy Forum (06.06.11)